-These days, you have to be everything: the marketer, the closer, the seller, the buyer.
+These days, you have to be everything: the real estate marketer, the closer, the home seller, the buyer.
 Your clients expect you to have take the time to learn the ins and outs of digital media, and when they click on the link to your professional page, get ready to wow them.
 The whole thing can feel overwhelming, but it doesn’t have to be.
-Instead of just being told what to do, not why to do it, we’re here to give you a hand and a little insight to answer that “why.”.
+Instead of just being told what to do, not why to do it, we’re here to give you a hand and a little insight to answer that “why”.
 You shouldn’t have to guess what you should include in your emails, and that’s not an effective strategy anyway.
 Think of your campaigns as cycles.
 Each will have a beginning, middle and end: from introduction to providing an incentive to work with you, from making various touch points throughout your relationship to delivering on promos and following up, we’ve simplified your email marketing plan.
 In addition, we’ll share with you the elements each of your emails absolutely needs to contain.

 The campaign cycle